shreyasudaya/student-res/README.md

 3. Activate virtual environment as per directions in directory:
   - ```python -m venv venv```
-  - ```venv/bin/activate``` if the venv shows Scripts instead of bin, replace with Scripts instead.
-Just make sure you use the path towards activating the venv.
   - ```venv/bin/activate```

     If the venv shows Scripts instead of bin, replace with Scripts instead.
 Just make sure you use the path towards activating the venv.